TheElderMindseeker/restful-assignment/README.md

 This application is a homework assignment for the pure Node.js course at pirple.thinkific.com

 The application is a HTTP/HTTPS server that accepts requests on /hello url path and answers with a simple JSON greeting.
 The server accepts only POST requests on /hello.
+The application tries to use all available CPUs by spawning several instances of itself (using Node.js `cluster` module).

 ## Configuration